Exceptional zero formulas for anticyclotomic p-adic L-functions: Introduction

-In addition, the main result of Fornea and Gehrmann's preprint improves our Theorem A above.
-Indeed, they are able to construct an anticyclotomic measure $\mu_{K,S}$ associated with $K$ and a set $S=\{\mfp_1,\cdots,\mfp_r\}$ of places above $p$, under the assumption that $K$ is inert at any $\mfp_i\in S$.
+Going back to the general setting of arbitrary $F$ and arbitrary quadratic extension $K/F$, Fornea and Gehrmann are able to construct in the aforementioned paper \cite{fornea2021plectic} an analogous anticyclotomic measure $\mu_{K,S}$ associated with $K$ and a set $S=\{\mfp_1,\cdots,\mfp_r\}$ of primes above $p$ of multiplicative reduction, under the assumption that $K$ is inert at any $\mfp_i\in S$.
 For any character $\chi$ with certain prescribed behavior at all $\mfp_i\in S$, they show that $\mu_{K,S}\in I_\chi^r$.
 Moreover, they obtain in \cite[Theorem 5.13]{fornea2021plectic} a $p$-adic Gross-Zagier formula that relates the corresponding (twisted) plectic $P_\chi^S$ point with the class of $\mu_{K,S}$ in $I_\chi^r/I_\chi^{r+1}$.

-Although our techniques are different and we have more precise interpolation formulas, after Fornea and Gehrmann's preprint came out, we felt compelled to adapt our proof of Theorem A and generalize \cite[Theorem 5.13]{fornea2021plectic} in order to give more added value to our project that had been surpassed by their results.
-Indeed, we have been able to generalize our $p$-adic measure $\mu_{\phi_\lambda^S}$, which now depends on an arbitrary set of places $S$ above $p$.
-The measure $\mu_{\phi_\lambda^S}$ has good interpolation properties as shown in Theorem \ref{THMintprop}.
+In this paper, we have been able to generalize Fornea-Gehrmann's $\mu_{K,S}$ by constructing a $p$-adic distribution associated to any set of places $S$ above $p$ of non-supercuspidal reduction.
+In the ordinary setting, such distribution extends to a $p$-adic measure.
+If the primes in $S$ are of good or multiplicative reduction, $\mu_{K,S}$ has good interpolation properties as shown in Theorem \ref{THMintprop}.
 Moreover, we have been able to prove a $p$-adic Gross-Zagier formula that takes into account all the extended Mordell-Weil group, thus including all Tate's periods coming from exceptional zeroes.
-In that sense, our second main result Theorem \ref{mainTHM2} is both a generalization of \cite[Theorem 5.13]{fornea2021plectic} (and thus Theorem A) but also of the exceptional zero formulas of \cite{Bergunde_2018}:
+In that sense, our main result theorem \ref{mainTHM2} is both a generalization of \cite[theorem 5.13]{fornea2021plectic} and the exceptional zero formulas of \cite{Bergunde_2018}.
+In this introduction we can state a simplified version of theorem \ref{mainTHM2} where primes in $S$ have either good or split multiplicative reduction: